-Step 1: A FAFSA must be submitted to the federal processor by no later than March 2, 2023.
-The 2023-24 FAFSA became available October 1, 2022.
-We recommend you submit your FAFSA early so that any necessary corrections can be made prior to the March 2, 2023 Cal Grant deadline.
+Step 1: A FAFSA must be submitted to the federal processor by no later than April 2, 2024.
+The 2024-25 FAFSA will become available by December 31, 2023.
+We recommend you submit your FAFSA early so that any necessary corrections can be made prior to the Cal Grant deadline.

 CSAC defines a “high school” as a secondary school accredited by the WASC Senior College and University Commission (WSCUC) or another regional accrediting association if the secondary school is not in the WSCUC region, or a school that has a University of California approved course list.

 Home-schooled students must submit an ACT, SAT, GED or HiSet test score in lieu of a GPA, using a GPA Verification Form, unless the student has been part of an independent study program administered by a high school as defined above.
 In this latter case, the high school, not the parent, submits the GPA to CSAC.

 Students attending an unaccredited high school, students who attend high school outside of the U.S. and are unable to convert those grades to a 4.0 scale, and students who have been out of school for more than five years must submit an ACT, SAT, GED or HiSet test score in lieu of a GPA, using a GPA Verification Form.

 If you are transferring from another college and have a college GPA based on a minimum of 24 semester units or its equivalent, that college or university must submit your college GPA to CSAC by March 4th.